Degree Requirements

 Length of Study

 In most fields of study, six years is normally sufficient for the completion of the Ph.D.
-Departments and programs make every effort to design a course of study and to provide advice and guidance to make it possible for students to complete their work within six years.
-Normally three, or at most three and one-half, years are devoted to the completion of predissertation requirements (courses, examinations, selection of a dissertation topic).
+Departments and programs make every effort to design a course of study and to provide advice and guidance to enable students to complete their work within six years.
+Normally three, or at most three and one-half, years are devoted to the completion of predissertation requirements (courses, examinations, and the selection of a dissertation topic).
 The remaining time, typically two to three years, is devoted to conducting research and writing the dissertation.

 Residence Requirement